jaymarf/vscs-in-codespaces/README.md

 >
 > ![3](images/3.png)

-4. **AFTER** the initialization script completes, open `agent-development.code-workspace` from the file explorer and select `OPEN WORKSPACE` (or click the workspace pop-up that will automatically appear).
+4. **AFTER** the initialization script completes, open `codespaces-service.code-workspace` from the file explorer and select `OPEN WORKSPACE` (or click the workspace pop-up that will automatically appear).

 ### Organization